-The MA in Counseling Psychology offers an opportunity to specialize in Professional Counseling or Complementary Health Counseling.
 Your career path depends on your personality and your interests.
 There are a number of different venues where you can practice as a counselor, including but not limited to: state government agencies, residential facilities, mental health and substance abuse facilities, colleges, universities, public and vocational schools, family service agencies, and private practice.

 Five times a year, students come together on campus for three-day weekend residencies, which provide a variety of learning opportunities.
 Among these are regular activities such as core group meetings, professional seminars, guest speakers, student presentations, skills-based workshops, and cross-disciplinary discussions.
 The master’s program is meant to reach those working professionals who cannot be constrained by the traditional classroom.
 AIC supplements its campus residencies and brings the coursework to you by means of an Internet-based lecture program.
 Thus, students can fit courses around their work and home schedules, completing a Master of Arts in Counseling Psychology in as little as two years.

 The academic focus of this program includes extensive in-depth studies in counseling theory and practice, applied psychology concepts and principles, theories of human development and personality development across the lifespan, family and group therapy principles, applied social and cultural foundations, biological basis of behavior, and professional orientation and ethics.